vmware/differential-datalog/doc/tutorial/tutorial.md

 1. A new block (scope) can be created with curly braces `{ }`

+1. A for loop

-The following example illustrates all these constructs:
+The following example illustrates the first four of these constructs.
+Loops are explained [below](#container-types-flatmap-and-for-loops).

 ```
 function addr_port(ip: ip_addr_t, proto: string, preferred_port: bit<16>): string =